swiss-territorial-data-lab/proj-dolines/README.md

 ![Area of interest](img/AOIs.webp)

-The geological type of each area is indicated in the attributes.
+The lithological type of each area is indicated in the attributes.

 ### DEM